CodeAndCake/AppsFromScratch/sessions/01/README.md

 To **talk to a computer**, we use...

-#### Code is **instructions** to a computer: extremely powerful, fundamentally thick.
+Code is **instructions** to a computer: extremely powerful, fundamentally thick.

 ### How do you learn to code?

 Remember how you learned your first language as a child?

 You learned your first language by copying people around you, observing their reactions to your actions.

-> If I say `mum` then that one person will respond.
+"If I say `mum` then that one person will respond.
 She also responds when I cry.
-She doesn't respond to other names, it seems.
+She doesn't respond to other names, it seems."

 Learning a coding language is like **learning a new language**.

-#### **Translating** your ideas into a language your computer understands
+* **Translating** your ideas into a language your computer understands

-#### **Observing** how the computer responds to your inputs and adapting them until it works
+* **Observing** how the computer responds to your inputs and adapting them until it works

-#### Like natural languages, there's no *right* or *wrong* way to do it
+Like natural languages, there's no *right* or *wrong* way to do it

 **Today** you're going to learn **2 new languages**, but before we get into that...

-#### Good coders don't type - always copy-paste where possible!

-#### If you're not sure how to do something, get into the practice of Googling it!
-All the answers are out there.
-Being able to find them is a real skill that all coders continue to hone.

-#### Sometimes coding is hard.
-It's true.

-#### You don't need to understand everything right away, it will slowly make more and more sense as you look at it over time

-#### You don't have to bust your brain to remember everything either!
-Give your brain a break!

 # What is an app?